Almost exact recovery in noisy semi-supervised learning: Introduction

-In the first part of this work, we will show that these three terms naturally arise in the derivation of the Maximum A Priori (MAP) estimator of SBM labels, where for each node, a faulty oracle reveals the correct community label, or an incorrect community label, or nothing, with some probabilities.
-In the second part of the work, we establish a bound on the ratio of misclassified nodes for a continuous relaxation of the MAP, and show that this ratio goes to zero if the average degree diverges and if the oracle is very accurate (see Corollary~\ref{cor:almost_exact_recovery} for a rigorous statement).
-As a result, almost exact recovery is guaranteed, even when a part of the side information is incorrect.
+We first derive the Maximum A Posteriori (MAP) estimator for SSL-clustering in a DC-SBM graph given the \textit{a priori} information induced by a noisy oracle and graph structure.
+We note that, despite its simplicity, this result did not appear previously in the literature, neither for a perfect oracle nor for SBM.
+In particular, we show that the MAP is the solution to a minimization problem that involves a trade-off between three factors: a cut-based term (as in the unsupervised scenario), a regularization term (penalizing solutions with unbalanced clusters), and a loss term (penalizing predictions that differ from the oracle information).

-Let us mention previous works on SSL learning on SBM-type graphs.
-The works \cite{VerSteeg_Galstyan_Allahverdyan_2011, Zhang_Moore_Zdeborova_2014} suggested that the detection threshold in the constant average degree regime may disappear when a constant fraction of the labeled nodes is revealed.
-Similarly, \cite{kadavankandy2017power} showed that in the presence of non-trivial side-information, a SSL variation of Belief Propagation can find a hidden community in an \Erdos-\Renyi~graph, even below the unsupervised case threshold.
-Recently, \cite{Cai_Liang_Rakhlin_2020} showed that a weighted message passing algorithm can achieve detection and almost exact recovery with a vanishing number of labeled nodes.
-However, \cite{Saad_Nosratinia_2018} showed that revealing a fraction of the node labels does not improve the exact recovery threshold for SBM in denser regimes.
-Thus, one could ask if one could discard all the side information and use just unsupervised algorithms.
-Of course, wasting potentially valuable information is not entirely satisfactory.
+As solving the MAP estimator is NP-hard, we propose a continuous relaxation and derive an SSL version of a spectral method based on the adjacency matrix.
+We establish a bound on the ratio of misclassified nodes for this continuous relaxation, and we show that this ratio goes to zero under the hypothesis that the average degree diverges and an almost perfect oracle (see Corollary~\ref{cor:almost_exact_recovery} for a rigorous statement).
+As a result, the proposed SSL method guarantees almost exact recovery (recovering all but $o(n)$ labels when $n$ goes to infinity) even when a part of the side information is incorrect.
+We note that even though we work with the case of two clusters, most of our results are extendable to the setting of more than two clusters at the expense of more cumbersome notations.